 Fiori Configuration UI

-AVC introduces a Fiori-based configuration interface that replaces the classic CU50 GUI screens.
+S/4HANA introduces a Fiori-based configuration interface (transaction PMEVC) that replaces the classic CU50 GUI screens.
+PMEVC works in both LO-VC and AVC engine modes — it is not AVC-exclusive.
 The Fiori UI provides:

 - Role-based dashboards for configurators